 Growing up with so many hearing-impaired role models Bec developed a passion for social justice and the power of self-education in managing hearing loss.
 Bec was featured in an episode about deafness on the ABC TV show ‘You Can’t Ask That’ and was interviewed on Triple J about her experiences.

 Bec has been working and volunteering with Hear For You in various roles since 2013, helping teenagers with hearing loss to build their confidence and develop skills to thrive in a hearing world.
-She currently works as the Online Programs Coordinator for Hear For You, helping to facilitate programs to connect teenagers and build a community online.

 Bec also assists her dad, Andrew Stewart, in his company Hearing Connections as the Communications Officer.
 Bec has a talent for writing about the struggles that can come with hearing loss, and recently started a blog to provide a resource for people to learn more about the challenges navigated by deaf or hearing impaired people living in a hearing world.